synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 $ helm -n srm upgrade --reset-values --install --create-namespace --repo https://synopsys-sig.github.io/srm-k8s -f srm-k8s/chart/values/values-to.yaml srm srm # --set openshift.createSCC=true
 ```

+>Note 1: If you are installing in a namespace other than srm, you must specify that namespace by replacing "srm" in the following helm --set command: `argo-workflows.controller.workflowNamespaces={srm}`.

->Note: If you are using OpenShift, remove `#` when running the last command.
+>Note 2: If you are using OpenShift, remove `#` when running the last command.

 ## Fetch Initial Admin Password